Dangers of Clonazepam Withdrawal

 - Constipation or diarrhea

-These withdrawal symptoms most often begin 3-4 days after the final dose, and they last for 2-4 weeks.
-Psychological symptoms, such as anxiety, depression, and cravings, are likely to last longer than physical effects, including stomach upset.
-When a person takes clonazepam to treat a panic disorder, insomnia, or other psychological condition, it is important to do so with a physician’s oversight and in conjunction with other therapeutic treatments to improve understanding and management of the disorder after the clonazepam prescription ends.
+These withdrawal symptoms most often begin 3-4 days after the final dose, and they can last for 2-4 weeks.
+Psychological symptoms, such as anxiety, depression, and cravings, are likely to last longer than physical effects, such as stomach upset.

 People who become addicted to clonazepam may increase their dose to get a euphoric or relaxed “high,” or they may take the drug more frequently.
-They are very likely to continue abusing clonazepam longer than the recommended two weeks.
-This substance abuse puts these people at a greater risk of dangerous withdrawal symptoms, including post-acute withdrawal syndrome (PAWS).
+This type of substance misuse puts these people at a greater risk of dangerous withdrawal symptoms, including post-acute withdrawal syndrome (PAWS).

 What Is PAWS?

-Protracted withdrawal, or post-acute withdrawal syndrome, is possible for people who have struggled with clonazepam addiction for a long time or who abused the medication in large doses for nonmedical purposes.
+Protracted withdrawal, or post-acute withdrawal syndrome, is possible for people who have struggled with clonazepam addiction for a long time or who misused the medication in large doses for nonmedical purposes.
 PAWS is an increase in the intensity of withdrawal symptoms, especially anxiety, but it can also include intense depression, suicidal thoughts, and seizures.
-This syndrome is why it is very important for people who have struggled with clonazepam addiction to seek medical supervision, especially in a rehabilitation setting.
-Attempting to end an addiction “cold turkey,” without medical supervision, can lead to PAWS, and these dangerous withdrawal symptoms can take up to six months, or even longer, to resolve.
+Attempting to end an addiction “cold turkey,” without medical supervision, can lead to PAWS, and these dangerous withdrawal symptoms can take up to six months or longer to resolve.

 Symptoms of PAWS